logisparte/helot/docs/README.md

 #### AWS

-To configure AWS credentials, simply run the container with these environment variables:
+To configure AWS credentials, simply mount a user `.aws` directory or run the container with these environment variables:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY